-BACKGROUND: On March 4, 2020, Governor Gavin Newsom declared a State of Emergency to make additional resources available, formalize emergency actions already underway across multiple state agencies and departments, and help the State prepare for a broader spread of COVID-19.
+BACKGROUND: On March 4, 2020, State of California Governor Gavin Newsom declared a State of Emergency to make additional resources available, formalize emergency actions already underway across multiple state agencies and departments, and help the State prepare for a broader spread of COVID-19.

 On March 17, 2020, in response to the COVID-19 pandemic, Governor Newsom issued Executive Order N-29-20, which suspended certain provisions of the Ralph M. Brown Act to allow local legislative bodies to conduct meetings telephonically or by other means.
-Additionally, the State implemented a shelter-in-place order, requiring all non-essential personnel to work from home.
+Additionally, the State implemented a shelter-at-home order, requiring all nonessential personnel to work from home.

-In response to the Executive Order, City staff created Zoom accounts for various departments and underwent training to ensure that City Council meetings could continue safely for the members, staff, and the public.
-The City Council has been conducting virtual meetings since April 2020 and the City's Commissions, Boards and Committees began meeting virtually in June 2020.
+In response to the Executive Order, City of San Bruno staff created Zoom accounts for various departments and underwent training to ensure that City Council meetings could continue safely for the City Council members, City staff, and members of the public.
+The City Council has conducted virtual meetings since April 2020 and the City's Commissions, Boards and Committees began meeting virtually in June 2020.
 The usage for Zoom for public meetings has allowed the City to ensure the public's continued access to government meetings while also ensuring the public's safety.

 On June 11, 2021, Governor Newsom issued Executive Order N-08-21, which rescinded his prior Executive Order N-29-20 and set a date of October 1, 2021 for agencies to transition back to public meetings held in full compliance with the Ralph M. Brown Act.
-Since Executive Order N-08-21 was enacted, the Delta and Omicron Variants of the COVID-19 virus have emerged, which has resulted in ten times the number of confirmed COVID-19 cases throughout the county since June 2021.
-Taking these factors into account, San Bruno has continued its public meetings in the virtual setting and wishes to maintain this format to preserve the health and safety of its staff, elected officials and constituents.
+Since Executive Order N-08-21 was enacted, various COVID-19 variants have emerged, which has resulted in an increase or steady amount of confirmed COVID-19 cases throughout San Mateo County.
+Taking these factors into account, the City of San Bruno has continued its public meetings in the virtual setting and wishes to maintain this format to preserve the health and safety of its staff, elected officials and constituents.

-DISCUSSION: AB 361 was signed into law by the Governor on September 16, 2021, went into effect immediately as urgency legislation (codified under Government Code § 54953), and allows local legislative bodies to continue to meet remotely beyond the current executive order's expiration of September 30, 2021, in any of the following circumstances:
+AB 361 was signed into law by the Governor on September 16, 2021, went into effect immediately as urgency legislation (codified under Government Code § 54953), and allows local legislative bodies to continue to meet remotely beyond the current executive order's expiration of September 30, 2021, in any of the following circumstances: